Mahuton/Fon_resources/README.md

 On the repo, just click on the green button at the right to get the zip file of the resources

-## Keyboards to write Fon on mobile devices:
+## Keyboards to write Fon on computers and mobile devices:
 * Gboard, Google keyboard supports Fon with auto correction and auto suggestions.
 You just need to configure Fon on it.
 [Link to downlaod if not yet on your phone](https://bit.ly/2LGj1ah)